And for women leaving the hospital after placing a baby for adoption, they also come in small baskets.

 Birth mother baskets.

-Birth Mother Baskets — the concept and the company — was started by Gina Crotts 12 years ago after placing her child for adoption.
+Birth Mother Baskets—the concept and the company, which closed down after this interview was originally published— was started by Gina Crotts after placing her child for adoption.

 Gina (on the right) says she’ll never forget the overwhelming feeling of loneliness she felt driving home with an empty car seat.
 She launched Birth Mother Baskets to help other birth mothers feel less alone after they leave the hospital with empty arms.